gufeng5092-svg/urban-greening-image-classifier/README.md

 ## Data Policy

 The original competition dataset is not included in this repository.
 Put local training images under `data/raw/` when reproducing or extending the pipeline.
-Generated datasets and training outputs are ignored by Git because they are large and may contain competition data.

 Expected raw-data format: